Wikijito7/DataAPI/README.md

 * First of all, let's make sure we've got java install.
 To do so, run `java --version`, if we see a message like `openjdk 11.0.10 2021-01-19` or Oracle's version, it's fine, we can continue.
 If not, install the last java version and come back.
 * Execute the jar:
     * Option 1: Download the latest jar uploaded (TODO)
     * Option 2: Clone the project and compile the code.
 To do so, download it from the green button at the top or execute `git clone https://github.com/Wikijito7/DataAPI.git`.
 Once downloaded, we can modify some parameters of the [config](https://github.com/Wikijito7/DataAPI/blob/main/resources/application.conf) file or leave it as it is.
-After that, open a terminal and execute `./gradlew clean jar` if you're in UNIX, Linux Distro or MacOS, or `./gradlew.bat clean jar` if you're on Windows.
+After that, open a terminal and execute `./gradlew clean shadowJar` if you're in UNIX, Linux Distro or MacOS, or `./gradlew.bat clean shadowJar` if you're on Windows.
 * We're almost done!
 Now execute the jar, to do so open a terminal and execute `java -jar DataAPI-$version.jar`.
 Remember to replace `$version` with the version you're downloaded/compiled.
 * We've finished!
 Now you can start using the API.